skeith-dev/sweepster/README.md

 ### Search a directory for files of a GIVEN TYPE
 Walks through a specified directory and identifies all files of a given type, or file extension.
 This extension type SHOULD NOT include dot.
 For instance, pdf should be specified as "pdf", not ".pdf".
+Additionally, these extension types ARE case-sensitive.
+For example, to find ALL pdf files in a directory, pdf should be specified as "pdf" and "PDF".

 ### Search a directory for files last modified before a GIVEN CUTOFF DATE
 Walks through a specified directory and identifies all files which have last been modified prior to a given